Trainmaster/Vision/docs/autoload.md

 # Autoload

-The usage of the autoloader is straightforward.
-The directory structure is exemplary.
+The usage is straightforward, the directory structure is exemplary.

 `app/acme/config/autoload.php`
 ```php